Update August 2014:

 Services for AFAMS is to be released soon.
 Keep an eye on the Tenders Tab.

 NAFC and its

-Members (Australian states and territories) have decided to adopt a
+Members (Australian states and territories) have decided to implement a

-national standard approach to the provision of tracking and event logging services for
+national standard approach to the provision of tracking and event logging

 Australia.
-A number of operational trials have also been undertaken.
+A number of operational trials were also been undertaken.

 provider must arrange to forward the tracking data (to the required standard)

-to a central Integrator.
-In turn, the Integrator stores and forwards the
+to a central data integrator.
+In turn, the Integrator stores and forwards

 is also designed to integrate with and to complement systems that are already